 The Channel Champion Award is given to the manufacturer that brings in and introduces to BTA the most new members during a given year.

-The vendor member that brings the greatest number of new BTA dealer members (with a minimum of five) by August 31, 2020, will receive the 2020 BTA Channel Champion Award presented during the BTA's Grand Slam 2020 event in Washington D.C.
-In addition, the winner will receive two complimentary full-page ads in BTA's Office Technology magazine, recognition in the magazine and BTA social media.
+The vendor member that brings the greatest number of new BTA dealer members (with a minimum of five) will receive the BTA Channel Champion Award.
+In addition, the winner will receive two complimentary full-page ads in BTA's Office Technology magazine, recognition in the magazine and on BTA's social media.

 Any dealership that has not been a member for at least three months and enters your company's promo code in the online membership application will count toward the total number of new members you are bringing to the association.
 Plus, dealers who enter the code will be entered into a drawing for a $500 American Express gift card!